-General and administrative expenses increased 39% or \$2.1 million to \$7.5 million, compared to \$5.4 million incurred in the same period in the prior year.
-The increase was primarily driven by higher share-based compensation expenses in the current quarter associated with the acceleration of expense for certain performance milestones being meet in the current quarter.
-Higher compensation costs were driven by the hiring of an executive at the end of March 2021 along with expanding our workforce to support the overall operations.
+General and administrative expenses increased by 22% or \$2.3 million to \$13.0 million, compared to \$10.7 million incurred in the same period in the prior year.
+The increase was primarily driven by higher share-based compensation expenses associated with the acceleration for certain performance milestones being met in the period, along with higher compensation costs.
+Higher compensation costs were associated with expanding our workforce to support the overall operations along with hiring of an executive at the end of March 2021.

-Research and development expenses decreased 12% or \$489 thousand to \$3.6 million, compared to \$4.1 million recognized in the same period in the prior year.
+Research and development expenses decreased by 17% or \$1.4 million to \$6.7 million, compared to \$8.1 million incurred in the same period in the prior year.
 Higher costs in the prior year were primarily driven by research and development costs associated with furthering the Company's pipeline along with ramping up clinical trial costs related activities for treatment of vitiligo.
-The favorable variance is not a purposeful reduction in spending but reflects that certain programs were in lower cost phases during this quarter.
+The favorable variance is not a purposeful reduction in spending but reflects that certain programs were in lower cost phases during this period.